WhiteRavenTechnology/ceblocks/api/README.md

 After installing the smart contract to an L1, replace the contract ID in the `config.js` file.

-Then, with your dragonchain credentials file configured per the [Dragonchain SDK docs](https://node-sdk-docs.dragonchain.com/latest/index.html#configuration), initialize your contract with the following command (this will create the authority custodian for the contract):
+Then, with your dragonchain credentials file configured per the [Dragonchain SDK docs](https://node-sdk-docs.dragonchain.com/latest/index.html#configuration), initialize your contract with the following command:

 ```node initialize-contract.js```